Screening for prostate cancer

 The PSA test can't really tell us clearly whether a man has prostate cancer.
 It misses some cancers.
 So some men with a normal reading will have cancer but will be falsely reassured that they don't.

-Up to 2 out of 3 men with raised PSA levels don't have cancer and will have unnecessary worry.
+Up to 2 out of 3 men with raised PSA levels don't have cancer and will have unnecessary worry and tests.

 Although there is no prostate screening programme, men aged over 50 can ask their GP for a PSA test.
 This is part of the UK Prostate Cancer Risk Management programme.

 If you ask to have the test your GP first explains all the possible benefits and risks.
-They will give you a leaflet to read and they or the practice nurse can answer any questions that you have.
+They give you written information to read.
+Your doctor or practice nurse can answer any questions that you have.

 If you still want to have the test after considering the information, your GP or practice nurse will take a blood sample.